rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/emote.md

 React to an on-chain entity with an emoticon.

-The EMOTE interaction allows you to emote on:
+The EMOTE interaction on Kusama allows you to emote on:

 - any non-[consume](consume.md)d NFT
 - any Substrate account

+Outside of Kusama, the emote interaction can also be used on other entities (see namespace tables below).

 ## Standard